 The course prefix for the Computer Information Systems major is ISIT (Information Systems and Information Technology), which denotes the department from which the major is drawn.

 Prior Learning Experiences

-The Computer Information Systems curriculum assumes a solid "user-level" foundation of technology knowledge and experience in three prerequisite areas: Personal Computer Use, MS Office Suite, and the Internet.
+The Computer Information Systems curriculum assumes a solid "user-level" foundation of technology knowledge and experience in these prerequisite areas: Personal Computer Use, Microsoft Windows, MS Office Suite, and the Internet.